msys2/msys2.github.io/web/docs/filesystem-paths.md

 ```

 `MSYS2_ENV_CONV_EXCL` can either be `*` to mean exclude everything, or a list of
-one ore more environment variable prefixes separated by `;`, like
+one or more environment variable prefixes separated by `;`, like
 `MSYS2_ENV_CONV_EXCL=FOO;BAR;/test`.
 It matches the prefix against the following
 string `KEY=VALUE`.